 I like to start my omelet with two eggs and a splash of milk or half and half.
 It is important to season with salt and pepper.
 I melt a tablespoon of butter in a nonstick pan over medium-high heat.
 Then, I pour in the whisked egg mixture.

 The filling can be anything that tickles your fancy.
 I like cheese and bacon crumbles.
-Just make sure that your ingredients (bacon, sausage, etc.) are pre cooked and warm.
+Just make sure that your ingredients (bacon, sausage, peppers, onion, etc.) are pre-cooked and warm.
 As soon as you put in the filling, your omelet is done cooking so the ingredients won’t have time to heat up.

-Fillings can be complexity vegetarian or a meat lover’s dream.
+Fillings can be completely vegetarian or a meat lover’s dream.
 Any leftovers?
-Omelets are a great way to repurpose them.
+Omelets are a great way to repurpose left over meat and vegetables.

 2 Egg Omelet